Expert Patent Attorney Explains Why Filing a Provisional Patent Application Is Almost Always a Bad Idea

 Filing a provisional patent application might seem like a faster and cheaper way to preserve your rights before you miss that one-year deadline, or before you lose your foreign rights.
 But if you need to RELY on the priority date of that provisional, it could end up costing you ALL of your rights.

 Relying on the filing date of a provisional patent application can mean that you end up completely losing all of your patent rights.

-For example, if your provisional patent application fails to adequately describe the invention claimed in your patent application, then you can no longer use the priority date of the provisional.
-Instead, you must use the priority date of the full non-provisional application that was filed later.
+For example, if your provisional fails to adequately describe the invention claimed in your full patent application, then you can no longer use the priority date of the provisional.
+Instead, you must use the priority date of the full patent application that was filed later.
 It’s as if you never filed the provisional at all.

-This means that if you disclosed or sold your invention before filing the full non-provisional application, then you’ve lost all of your foreign rights.
-If you disclosed or sold your invention more than one year before filing your non-provisional application, then you’ve also lost all of your US rights.
+This means that if you disclosed or sold your invention before filing the full patent application, then you’ve lost all of your foreign rights.
+If you disclosed or sold your invention more than one year before filing your full patent application, then you’ve also lost all of your US rights.
 Your issued patent would be completely invalid.

 Real Companies Who Lost Their Patent Rights Because They Filed a Provisional

 This happened to New Railhead Manufacturing when they tried to sue Vermeer Manufacturing Company for infringing their issued patent.
 Unfortunately, their provisional didn’t adequately disclose the invention, so they lost the earlier priority date of the provisional.
 And they sold their patented drill bit more than one year before filing their full patent application (believing that filing the provisional would protect them and extend that deadline by one year).
 Which meant that their patent was found to be invalid, and they lost all their rights.

 Other companies have also learned this lesson the hard way at great cost: